devadvance/terminalcheatsheet/guides/navigate-terminal.md

 ## Conclusion

 Well done!
 You now know the essentials of navigating files and folders in your terminal.
-This includes changing your working directory, listing files and folders, and seeing the contents of a text file.
+This includes changing your working directory, listing files and folders, and viewing the contents of a text file.

 In a future guide, you will learn how to create and modify files and folders.